-We have reviewed the accompanying condensed consolidated statement of financial position of Dubai Islamic Bank PJSC (the "Bank") and its subsidiaries (collectively referred as the "Group"), as at 30 June 2019, and the related condensed consolidated statements of profit or loss, comprehensive income, statement of changes in equity and statement of cash flows for the six month period then ended.
-Management is responsible for the preparation and fair presentation of this interim financial information in accordance with International Accounting Standard 34: Interim Financial Reporting ("IAS 34").
+We have reviewed the accompanying condensed consolidated statement of financial position of Dubai Islamic Bank PJSC (the "Bank") and its subsidiaries (collectively referred as the "Group"), as at 30 September 2019, and the related condensed consolidated statement of profit or loss, statements comprehensive income, statement of changes in equity and statement of cash flows for the nine month period then ended.
+Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Accounting Standard 34: Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on this interim financial information based on our review.